lumina-desktop/lumina-docs/lumina.rst

 * **Home Directory:** the blue folder icon can be used to browse through all the directories in their home and open any of them in the :ref:`Insight File Manager`.
 Click the star icon to the right of the directory name to add it to "Favorites".

 * **Desktop Preferences:** the tool icon provides quick shortcuts to system and desktop configuration utilities.
 It also contains "About the Lumina Desktop" which can be clicked to determine the installed version of Lumina.
 You can also determine the version by typing :command:`lumina-info`.

-If you are on PC-BSD®, or a supported operating system, you should have links to the operating system's control panel, the desktop configuration utility
-(:command:`lumina-config`), :command:`qt-config` (if it is installed), the screen configuration utility (:command:`lumina-xconfig`), and the screensaver configuration utility.
+If you are on PC-BSD®, or an operating system which provides the following features, this section will contain links to the operating system's control panel, the desktop configuration utility (:command:`lumina-config`), :command:`qt-config` (if it is installed), the screen configuration utility (:command:`lumina-xconfig`), and the screensaver configuration utility.

 Any open windows or applications will have a button appear in the section of the panel near the "User" button.
 If the application provides an icon, the button will appear as that icon and if you mouse over it, the tooltip will show the name of the application.
 If you have multiple copies of an application running,